sa-mw-dach/manuela/docs/BOOTSTRAP.md

 sed "s/\.dockerconfigjson:.*/.dockerconfigjson: $QUAY_BUILD_SECRET/" tekton/secrets/quay-build-secret-example.yaml >tekton/secrets/quay-build-secret.yaml
 ```

-TODO: Adjust Tekton pipeline-resources and pipeline to match your environments.
-This step will hopefully go away with https://github.com/sa-mw-dach/manuela/issues/268 and https://github.com/sa-mw-dach/manuela/issues/269
+#### Adjust Config Map
+Adjust Tekton environment config map to match your environment.
+Unless you are deviating from the manuela-gitops repository structure and contents, you only need to change the values which begin with GIT_.

+#### Instantiate Pipelines
 Then instantiate the pipelines
 ```bash
 cd ~/manuela-dev